Consider what this could mean for you:

 So, where are your efforts falling flat?
 Why are you not seeing the same results?

-Compelling content marketing brings profitability and predictability.
+Compelling SEO and content marketing brings profitability and predictability.
 That is, a predictable number of new leads and a predictable growth rate.

 You’ll find this success through a foundation of solid content and by adjusting your marketing until you have people’s attention.